 But, with the generic monitor driver, you cannot customize display settings.
 You cannot set the best resolution and highest possible refresh rate.
 For that, you have to install the required monitor driver.

 How to Fix Generic PnP Monitor Issue

 Note: If you have already tried to install a monitor driver using the device manager.
-Then, check the solution 4.
-I have mentioned in that, how you can generate a monitor driver file and install it.
+Then, check solution 4.
+I have mentioned in it that how you can generate a monitor driver file and install it.

 Solution 1 – Reconnect Monitor, and Change Monitor Display Cable